Our Milan Tour Guide

 Public transport in Milan is quite efficient, is relatively cheap and runs until late.
 However, if you stay in the center, you’ll only use it to get to the airport.

-• Metro – Despite the Milan Metro only having four lines and 111 stationsit’s currently the longest metro line in Italy – measuring 58.7 miles – 94.5 km.
+• Metro—Despite the Milan Metro having only four lines and 111 stationsit’s currently the longest metro line in Italy, measuring 58.7 miles—94.5 km.
 It surpasses the metro in Rome, which only consists of three lines.

 • Local buses in Milan – Milan has over 80 local bus lines and a few trolley bus lines (electric buses run with overhead wires).
 Since the city’s metro network is so limited, Milan’s urban buses are one of the best ways to get around.